 Cardano is an emerging blockchain platform and has an advantage over other blockchains because of its scientific foundation.
 With the roadmap that the Cardano team has planned out, it is bound to revolutionize cryptocurrency networks in the blockchain industry.
 But it is still in its early days, a lot depends on the execution of the vision.

 While its initial use case is as a cryptocurrency, Cardano’s blockchain intends to expand beyond coins into a control layer that will provide services absent in the cryptocurrency ecosystem today.
-Cardano is a valuable project and has a lot of potential considering it pulls off what it claims to.
+Cardano is a valuable project and has a lot of potentials considering it pulls off what it claims to.